AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 >[!NOTE]
 >
 >Before configuring the AEM Sites presets for Experience Manager Guides, your administrator needs to create an AEM Sites structure using the templates.
-- **On-premise Software**: Learn more about how to [download and install AEM Sites templates](../cs-install-guide/download-install-aem-sites-templates.md) for On-premise Software .
+- **On-premise Software**: Learn more about how to [download and install AEM Sites templates](../install-guide/download-install-aem-sites-templates.md) for On-premise Software.
 - **Cloud Service**: Learn more about how to [download and install AEM Sites templates](../cs-install-guide/download-install-aem-sites-templates-cs.md) for Cloud Service.